 Whether you’re a local family, looking for a quick bike ride out, or are from further afield planning a day trip or a longer holiday with the kids, there’s bound to be a family friendly cycle route to suit.

-Here’s our pick of Devon’s finest traffic, free family friendly cycle routes, plus some books and maps (and some places to stay if you’re planning a longer trip) Don’t forget to send us your favourites if we’ve missed them off…….
+Here’s our pick of Devon’s finest traffic, free family friendly cycle routes, plus some books and maps to help your planning.
+Don’t forget to send us your favourites if we’ve missed them off…….

 The route then passes through Exeter Quay before heading to the ancient seafaring port of Topsham.
 You will cycle past RSPB reserves and beside the Exeter canal and also pass a few locks.
 There’s plenty therefore to keep the kids interested along this flat route, which is a there and back ride (approx a 9 mile round trip to Topsham).
 Always be mindful of when you’re off spring need to turn back.

-Further details and a map can be found on the this pdf produced by Devon County Council (route 7).
+Further details and a map can be found on the Travel Devon website.

 Halton Forest Park, near Exeter